facebookresearch/Meta_SecAlign/README.md

 *Latest News* 🔥

 - [2025/08] We added support for full scale finetuning of Llama-3.x and Llama-4 models.
-Refere to to [SecAlign++ Preference Optimization](#optional-secalign-preference-optimization) section for more info.
+Refere to [SecAlign++ Preference Optimization](#optional-secalign-preference-optimization) section for more info.

 # Environment Setup
 + Hardware requirements.
 8B: 4 80G A100s for training, 1 16G GPU for evaluation.
 70B: 8 141GB H200s for training, 4 (recommending 8 for efficiency) 80G A100s for evaluation.